ZerotoKoops/custom-channelData/README.md

 	better spatial reasoning in the music.
 2. Try to remember what each note length translates to in the music!
 This is imperative if you decide to use notation software.

-How to Use these Folders
+How to Use this Repository
 =========================
 1. Within each of these folders, there are several files.
 Typically, they will have 2-3, if not 4.
     1. S file [.s]